 TASIS Dorado coordinates a range of support services from Lower School through High School at an additional cost to the family.
 Areas of support offered include initial assessment, speech and language services, academic support, classroom guidance, and individual counseling.

 TASIS Dorado does not offer a full continuum of special education programs.
 Admission and continuation in the School is contingent upon a match between the student’s and the family’s needs and the level of services available.
 For that reason, the admission and continuation in the School of any special needs student is determined on a case-by-case basis using multiple sources of information such as school records, evaluations and interviews with students, parents and teachers.

 It is very important that parents of students who have received special services or who believe they may need support contact the Admissions Office as soon as possible.
 Speciﬁc information relating to a child in need of special services will be considered by the administrators and special services personnel who make determinations about admissions.

-We are delighted that you have decided to apply to TASIS Dorado.
 Applicants are notified promptly of the committee’s decision.
-Upon confirmation of acceptance, students will be sent enrollment papers and additional information.
-Please let us know if you have any questions.
+Upon confirmation of acceptance, students will receive enrollment forms, school uniform specifications, and additional details.

-Applications will be considered when the application file for each student is complete with all of the following:
+Applications will be considered when the student file is complete with the following:

 1. Completed PPK or PK-11th Grade application form (by creating a Veracross account) with a non-refundable application processing fee of $250 per student.
 Please note that a non-refundable enrollment fee will become payable upon acceptance of the applicant to confirm the place offered.
 The place is guaranteed once the payment has been made.